 Physical Therapist in American Fork, Utah

 As you’ve read above, there are quite a few misconceptions about physical therapy floating around.
 Fortunately, most of those misconceptions can be dispelled by understanding the facts.
 If you or someone you love has sustained an injury or undergone some form of trauma, consider consulting a physical therapist.
-At Rx Rehab Physical Therapy in American Fork, we can discuss what treatment options are available to you.
+At Rx Rehab Physical Therapy in American Fork we can discuss what treatment options are available to you.
 There are many therapies to consider when healing, so be sure to learn about all of them.
-Call us today at (385) 304-4446.